yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 <img src="assets/week2/XRAY/10  the real 10.png">

-## Digging into XRAY specific request:
+## Scooping into XRAY specific request:
 <img src="assets/week2/XRAY/11 more of XRAY.png">

 ## More: